Skip to content

 Validate sender + adapter + WAL append + dispatch.

-Per-session lock makes validate_send / fold / on_accepted see a consistent state.
-Dispatch and post-accept transitions happen outside the lock so the broadcast of EV_SESSION_CLOSED does not deadlock on the same lock.
+Per-channel lock makes validate_send / fold / on_accepted see a consistent state.
+Dispatch and post-accept transitions happen outside the lock so the broadcast of EV_CHANNEL_CLOSED does not deadlock on the same lock.

 Source code in autogen/beta/network/hub/core.py